Chaissonc/Sarx/README.md

 - **TDEE** — total daily burn based on activity level
 - **Weight range** — where you fall on the healthy weight spectrum

-### Objective
+### Plan
 Set a goal, get a real plan.
 - Enter a target weight — Cut / Maintain / Lean Bulk auto-selects based on direction
 - Choose your aggression level
 - Outputs: daily calorie target, macro split (protein / carbs / fat), and estimated time to goal

-### Learn *(coming soon)*
+### Learn
-Wellness education, topic by topic.
+Wellness education, evidence-tiered item by item.
 The knowledge you need to make your numbers mean something — not just tracking, but understanding.

-Topics dropping soon:
-- Gut Health & Microbiome
-- Supplements That Actually Work
-- Workout Foundations
-- Fiber & Nutrition Basics
-- Sleep & Recovery
-- Hydration
+18 items and counting, spanning:
+- Supplements (creatine, magnesium, D3+K2, fish oil, whey, zinc, ashwagandha, caffeine)
+- Daily targets (protein, fiber, water)
+- Gut health, circadian rhythm, electrolytes, progressive overload, workout essentials
+- Trend warnings on popular but weakly-evidenced claims (e.g. apple cider vinegar)

+Each item is evidence-tiered (High / Medium / Trend) with dosage and timing where relevant.

 > **Beta notice:** Sarx is currently in beta.
 UI, features, and content are actively evolving.
 Feedback shapes what comes next.